Topic Prominence in Science

 Due to the nature of certain research fields there are Topics which, will never become "Prominent", however this is not mutually exclusive with the Topic not being important.
 Prominence is an indicator of momentum/movement or visibility of a particular Topic.

-For further information regarding the methodology, how Prominence is calculated and assigned etc. please see the following papers:
+For further information regarding the methodology, how Prominence is calculated and assigned and other FAQs please see the following papers and documents:

 Research Portfolio Analysis and Topic Prominence